cosmo0/mame-retroarch-bezel-converter/README.md

-# MAME / Retroarch bezels and overlays converter
+# Retroarch bezels / overlays tool

 Overlays (or bezels) are images added "above" the emulator, to mask the black borders around the image.

+This tool provides several utilities:

-This tool converts MAME bezels to Retroarch overlays, so they can be used with any Libretro emulator.
+- convert MAME bezels to Retroarch overlays, so they can be used with any Libretro emulator
+- convert Retroarch overlays to MAME bezels
+- check Retroarch overlays integrity
+- generate Retroarch overlays from images

 It works under Windows x64/ARM64, Linux x64/ARM64 and MacOS x64.